What to do if you're a suspect for a sex crime

 Online Sex Crimes

 Law enforcement is increasingly aggressive in prosecuting these crimes, which can vary from viewing images of child pornography (ARS 13-3553) to luring a minor for sex (ARS 13-3554).
 In Arizona, the punishment for these crimes is severe.
 For instance, possessing a single image of child pornography carries a minimum of 10 years in prison.
 Given that these crimes involves computers, it is important to have an attorney that is well versed in computer forensics.
 Burges McCowan understands this technology as well as any defense attorney in Arizona.
 For years he was one of the very few prosecutors for Maricopa County that handled cases involving computer forensics.
 If you are facing charges for this type of crime, give Burges a call now.
 He can help.
+Click here for an in-depth explanation of ARS 13-3554.

 Criminal Defense Attorney